-This is the most recently established method for blockchain governance and is possibly the most democratic one.
-Basically, the rules which govern how the network functions and moves forward are stored on the blockchain itself.
+It’s the most recently established blockchain governance method and possibly the most democratic one.
+The rules which govern how the network functions and moves forward are stored on the blockchain.

-Most often, these rules and regulations are enforced through smart contracts on the blockchain.
+These rules and regulations are often enforced through smart contracts on the blockchain.
 This method can also be quite similar to direct governance, as there is a built-in voting system that can be altered based on the needs of users and the network as a whole.

-Here, incentives are a bit tricky, as the power to make decisions are in the hands of everyday users, rather than developers.
+Here, incentives are a bit tricky, as the power to make decisions is in the hands of everyday users rather than developers.
 Each user may want different things, and thus there is potential for the blockchain to get steered in a direction that is not in everyone’s best interest.

-There are a few other challenges that come with this method for governance.
-Most significant of which is how complex governance will become as more and more users join the network (similar to the negatives of direct governance).
+There are a few other challenges that come with this method of governance.
+Most significant is how complex governance will become as more and more users join the network (similar to the negatives of direct governance).

 Who Governs The Blockchain

-As we’ve seen above, there are a few different groups of people who might govern a blockchain and make final decisions.
-This includes core developers, elected representatives, the main creator, or all users.
-However, there are four groups of people that are commonly important to overall governance and efficiency of governance.
+As we’ve seen above, a few different groups of people might govern a blockchain and make final decisions.
+It includes core developers, elected representatives, the main creator, or all users.
+However, four groups of people are commonly important to overall governance and the efficiency of governance.
 Let’s break them down.

-- Core Developers – This group ensures that the code underlying the blockchain is maintained at all times.
-They have the ability to add code or remove it to modify the code, but they cannot put these into effect across the network.
+- Core Developers – This group ensures that the blockchain’s code is always maintained.
+They can add code or remove it to modify the code, but they cannot put these into effect across the network.

-- Token Holders – This group encompasses users who are in possession of the blockchain token.
+- Token Holders – This group encompasses users who own the blockchain token.
 Their voting rights in various blockchains vary.
 However, it is usually investors who form the majority of this group.